yellowtides/sensible-rentals/README.md

 # sensible-rentals
-A cronjob that finds sensible rentals in Ireland.
+A notification job that finds sensible rentals in Ireland.

 # Dev setup